ZarifS/wealthOS/README.md

 ## Running the App

-- Make sure you have a simulator installed from XCode
+- Make sure you have a simulator installed from XCode - you need a Mac.
 - Let Metro Bundler run to build the project
 - If bundler is stuck just swipe up to leave the app and then return to it, it should begin rebuilding.
 Sometimes just clicking reload also does it.
+- Once the app starts on the iPhone simulator and the local server is running for the backend you can login to the app using the credentials: email: jon.snow@gmail.com, password: testing.
+- You will see the app login, fetch the users data from the database and showcase their current balances and bank accounts as stored in the server.
+This demonstrates the apps connection to the express server and database and basic app functionality.

 ## Debugging App